sbidy/PS-ExecutionMonitor/README.md

 The tool scanns the event log in a 2 sec. loop.

 ## Suspend mode
-If the suspend mode is checked the tool suspends all processes.
+If the suspend mode is checked the tool suspends all PS processes.
 To release these click "release processes".

 ## Paranoid mode
 The paranoid mode enables a strict detection of all PowerShell interactions.
 Also the command prompt.